 We set out from our hotel with views of catching the very reasonably priced local bus out to the site of the Warriors, around an hours’ drive away.… Read the rest

-The only word that comes close to describing the enormity of the Forbidden City is “vast” and even this doesn’t seem to do it justice.
-It’s hard to comprehend that the Forbidden City (Palace Museum) was built in the Ming Dynasty (around 1420) and served as the primary imperial residence until the fall of the Qing Dynasty in 1911. … Read the rest
+The only word that comes close to describing the enormity of the Forbidden City is “vast”.
+Even this doesn’t seem to do it justice.
+It’s hard to comprehend that the Forbidden City (Palace Museum) was built in the Ming Dynasty (around 1420).… Read the rest

-Together the Drum and Bell Towers, which stand opposite each other at the end of Drum & Bell Square, were used as the city’s official time keepers (right up until 1924!), the drums were beaten and the bells were rung to mark the time of day.… Read the rest
+The Drum and Bell Towers stand opposite each other at the ends of Drum & Bell Square.
+Together, they served as the city’s official timekeepers until 1924, with drums beaten and bells rung to mark each hour of the day.… Read the rest

-The Temple of Heaven Park is a vast green space in the heart of Beijing with the not-so-green Temple of Heaven structure as its centerpiece.
-By no means is the Temple the only structure though and the buildings and surrounds are as vast as the park that they are set in.… Read the rest
+The Temple of Heaven Park is a vast green space in the heart of Beijing.
+It has the not-so-green Temple of Heaven, including its Circular Mound Altar structure as its centerpiece.
+By no means is the Temple the only structure though.… Read the rest

-The Temple of Heaven Park is a vast green space in the heart of Beijing with the not-so-green Temple of Heaven structure as its centerpiece.
-By no means is the Temple the only structure though and the buildings and surrounds are as vast as the park that they are set in.… Read the rest
+The Temple of Heaven Park is a vast green space in the heart of Beijing.
+It has the not-so-green Temple of Heaven, including its Circular Mound Altar structure as its centerpiece.
+By no means is the Temple the only structure though.… Read the rest